 Watering and Fertilization in Small Spaces

 The difficulty in learning how to grow cherry trees in small urban spaces is balancing water and fertilizer.
-The containers will become dry sooner on the ground soil, and you should water them regularly.
+Containers dry faster than in-ground soil; regular irrigation is required.
 Cherry trees require not waterlogged soil, that is, consistently moist.
-The source is to use the depth of once or twice a week watering, depending on the weather and seasons.
+Deep irrigation should occur once or twice weekly, adjusted based on seasonal weather conditions.

 The importance of fertilization is also involved.
 On entering the growing season (spring and summer), apply a balanced slow-release fertilizer that has the NPK ratio of 10-10-10.
 Chemicals should be avoided, but instead organic alternatives can be used (like the compost tea, seaweed extract, or worm castings), which are effective too.
 There should be no cases of over-fertilizing that can lead to a leafy plant over flowers and fruits.